-- (a) You must: - (i) supply to us information about each student enrolled in a course by completing the fields in the SDR in accordance with the SDR Manual and its appendices; and - (ii) submit the information on or before the date we specify through the Services for Tertiary Education Organisations (STEO) website.
+- (a) You must or, if you are Te Pūkenga, the relevant Te Pūkenga subsidiary must: - (i) supply to us information about each student enrolled in a course by completing the fields in the SDR in accordance with the SDR Manual and its appendices; and - (ii) submit the information on or before the date we specify through the Services for Tertiary Education Organisations (STEO) website.
 For more information, please refer to the SDR Manual and SDR Appendices.